frankdean/trip-server/README.md

 ## Next Release

-The behaviour of automatically terminating the server after the `app.autoQuit.timeOut` seconds parameter in `config.json` has been changed.
+The behaviour of automatically terminating the server after the `app.autoQuit.timeOut` seconds parameter in `config.json`, has been changed.
 Setting the value to zero disables automatically shutting the system down.

 Previously, automatic shutdown only occurred for instances running under `systemd`.
-In order to maintain the previous behaviour for non-systemd systems, a new parameter, `app.autoQuit.nonSystemd.enabled` must be set to `true` before autoquit will be activated on a non-systemd system.
+In order to maintain the previous behaviour for non-systemd systems, a new parameter, `app.autoQuit.nonSystemd.enabled` must be set to `true` before autoquit will be activated on a non-systemd instance.
 Where it is not specified in `config.json`, the default is `false`.
 See `config-dist.json` for an example value.